Last updated on March 29, 2026

 One subtle payoff of an instant spell (of any color) is the window of opportunity that it provides for anything else that you can play at instant speed, making it harder for your opponent to play around your spells.

 For example, let's say your deck's sole instant is Counterspell.
 If you go into your opponent's turn with two untapped Islands, your opponent can simply pass the turn without playing a spell, and make you burn your mana.
-There are still decisions to be made here (you may be bluffing, for example), but you present your opponent with a binary choice: you either have it, or you don't.
+There are still decisions to be made here (you may be bluffing, for example), but you present your opponent with a binary choice: You either have it, or you don't.

-But if you have Counterspell and Brainstorm in your deck, then if your opponent decides to pass their turn without casting a spell, you can still cast Brainstorm at the end of their turn to be way ahead of them.
+But if you have Counterspell and Brainstorm in your hand, and your opponent decides to pass their turn without casting a spell, you can still cast Brainstorm at the end of their turn to be way ahead of them.
 Of course, the more instants you have, the more options you have in that spot (and the more spells your opponent needs to play around).
 In a way, one subtle payoff of instants (of any color) is that they make all your other instants better by making your opponent sweat (they don't know what you may do) and giving you more options.

 Baral, Chief of Compliance